AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 By [default](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#2-creating-a-new-project-on-developer-console), projects have a `production` and a `stage` workspace.
 You can also [create your own workspaces](https://developer.adobe.com/developer-console/docs/guides/projects/projects-template/#add-a-workspace).
 If you do not know which workspace to use, use the `stage` workspace.

-To change the selected project, use the [`aio console:project:select`](https://github.com/adobe/aio-cli#aio-consoleprojectselect-projectidorname) command, which will prompt you to select your project from a list.
+To change the selected project, use the [`aio console:project:select`](https://github.com/adobe/aio-cli#aio-consoleprojectselect-projectidorname) command, which prompts you to select your project from a list.

-To change the selected workspace, use the [`aio console:workspace:select`](https://github.com/adobe/aio-cli#aio-consoleworkspaceselect-workspaceidorname) command, which will prompt you to select your workspace from a list.
+To change the selected workspace, use the [`aio console:workspace:select`](https://github.com/adobe/aio-cli#aio-consoleworkspaceselect-workspaceidorname) command, which prompts you to select your workspace from a list.

 <InlineAlert variant="info" slots="text"/>